 Yeah, they [peers with Internet on their telephones] need to stay online, otherwise they miss something.
 They keep checking if there is anything new.
 Girl, 16 years, The Netherlands (16)

 This Dutch adolescent is also voicing here the conspicuous inter-connection of the continuous connectivity and its prevailing motive: "keep checking if there is anything new" - a relationship often articulated in narrations.
-Based on the prominence of always (the mode), the salience of checking out (the prevailing motive), and their conspicuous interconnection, the two properties were combined to form the phenomenon's label; Always Online: Checking Out.
+Based on the prominence of always (the mode), the salience of checking out (the prevailing

-8 The verb "check" appeared 223 times in our Open Codes databank (the complete set of open codes from 124 interviews).

-9 The preposition "out" was added to the verb "checking" to denote the outward or social orientation of the act of checking, which can be seen as coming in contrast to the type of checking that is done in a maladaptive manner (as in the case of OCD disorders) in which the checking is a symptom compensatory in nature.
+10 The verb "check" appeared 223 times in our Open Codes databank (the complete set of open codes from 124 interviews).
+11 The preposition "out" was added to the verb "checking" to denote the outward or social orientation of the act of checking, which can be seen as coming in contrast to the type of checking that is done in a maladaptive manner (as in the case of OCD disorders) in which the checking is a symptom compensatory in nature.